sodabubblewine/sodabubblewine.github.io/README.md

     7. (..u..w: some ..v is such that ..u..v..w( (k drop) F )..x..y and ..u..v..w( (m prop) G)..x..y :..x..y) (abbreviation)
     8. (..u..w: some ..v is such that ..u..vF..x..y and ..u..v..wG..y :..x..y)

+    (I still have to do this for most of the other schematic abbreviations).

 7. So, ‘res j k m F G’ for ‘some j 0 (j bury j+k) and (k drop) F (m prop) G’ i.e. '(..u..w: some ..v is such that ..u..vF..x..y and ..u..v..wG..y :..x..y)'.

 8. This is familiar to Forth programmers in the following way:
     1. an instance of the part '..u..vF..x..y' is "1 2 3 STEP 'plus' 'times'" where 'STEP' is the predicate of a single step in the execution of a stack based language
-    2. everything to the left of 'STEP' is 'on the stack' as Forth programmers say, and everything to the right is on the return stack, which, in this special case, is literally the execution stack i.e. the list of operations that are going to be performed (this is a deep topic and I will only stay in the shallow end of the pool e.g. the 'instruction register' is usually where 'machine codes' are listed and where one state of the machine is a step from an other)
+    2. everything to the left of 'STEP' is 'on the stack' as Forth programmers say, and everything to the right is on the return stack, which, in this special case, is the execution stack i.e. the list of operations that are going to be performed (this is a deep topic and I will only stay in the shallow end of the pool e.g. the 'instruction register' is usually where 'machine codes' are listed and where one state of the machine is a step from an other)
-    3. in "1 2 3 STEP 'plus' 'times' " it is seen that the predicate '(uvw: uvwPLUS :)', which is true of ((a,b,c),()) if and only if c is the addition of b to a, implies (along with the standard premises of the arithmetic of natural numbers) '1 2 3 PLUS' since three sums two with one.
+    3. in "1 2 3 STEP 'plus' 'times'" it is seen that the predicate '(uvw: uvwPLUS :)', which is true of ((a,b,c),()) if and only if c is the addition of b to a, implies (along with the standard premises of the arithmetic of natural numbers) '1 2 3 PLUS' since three sums two with one.
     4. now, an instance of  the part '..u..v..wG..y' is "1 2 3 6 STEP 'times'" where 'TIMES' is true of ((a,b,c),()) if and only if a multiplies b with c
     5. it is standard form when programming Forth to 'pass parameters' on the stack between the programs mentioned on the return stack i.e. "1 2 3 6 STEP 'times'" is true since '2 3 6 TIMES' is true (i.e. six multiplies three with two)
     6. now, the result of 'STEP' with 'STEP' is two steps of execution of a stack machine i.e. the following are equivalent